 How to Make This Recipe

 - Cream sugar and butter until combined.
 Add eggs one at a time until combined.
-Add vanilla and greek yogurt.
-Fold in shredded carrots and drained, crushed pineapple.
+Add vanilla and Greek yogurt.
+Fold in shredded carrots and drained crushed pineapple.
 Mix until incorporated.

 - Add dry ingredients to wet ingredients and stir until combined.
 Do not over-mix.
-Add to prepared bread pan and top with toasted pecans.
+Add to a prepared bread pan and top with toasted pecans.

 Expert Tips